wp-plugins/text-hover/readme.txt

 == Upgrade Notice ==

+= 3.0.3 =
+Trivial update: updated plugin framework to v021; noted compatibility with WP 3.1+ and updated copyright date.

 = 3.0.2 =
 Minor plugin framework update and fix so that plugin form's textarea displays vertical scrollbar when lines exceed visible textarea space

 = 3.0 =
 Significant and recommended update.
 Highlights: re-implementation; added more settings and hooks for customization; disable autowrap in textarea; misc improvements; verified WP 3.0 compatibility; dropped compatibility with WP older than 2.8.